Tropicalbunny/MyRepo/README.md

 This was my re-design to make the website more user friendly, i also designed how i wanted the website to look on tablet and phone.

 #### Notable Design Decisions.

-i decided to move the Home link to the center of the navigation bar, this was due to the "locations" drop down list not sitting correctly under the link (shown Below)
+i decided to move the Home link to the center of the navigation bar, this was due to the "locations" drop down list not sitting correctly under the link

-# add photo of off center drop down list

 I added Photos behind the location containers, i felt the site was a little bland. this made a sublte but big difference. (photo includes two with and two without)